seoyeonch/Computational/01_Electronic_Structure_DFT/WSe2_monolayer_2H_vs_1T/README.md

 5. `05_dos/` – density of states calculation
 6. `06_band/` - band structure along high-symmetry k-paths

+Note: Convergence tests (ENCUT/k-point) were first performed on the initial structure to select stable parameters, followed by a final structural relaxation using those parameters before DOS/band calculations.

 Large binary output files (e.g., WAVECAR, CHGCAR, POTCAR) are excluded from the repository.

 ---